 The ACLU contends that the search would have violated Vermont’s Constitution if conducted by a state official, and therefore the evidence cannot be used in a state prosecution.
 Vermont’s Constitution requires that to search a vehicle without a warrant, an officer must have either consent or probable cause plus urgent circumstances—neither of which were present in this case.
 The Border Patrol claims authority to conduct “roving patrol” vehicle stops and searches in the interior of the country, but those stops must be based on “reasonable suspicion” of an immigration violation, and searches require “probable cause.”

-The case arises at a time when Border Patrol is expanding interior enforcement operations in Vermont and regionally, including multiple interior vehicle checkpoints in Vermont and New Hampshire this year.
-Additionally, the ACLU has objected to Border Patrol boarding buses and interrogating passengers and is suing under the Freedom of Information Act to shed light on these and other interior enforcement operations by federal agents operating throughout northern New England.
+The case arose at a time when Border Patrol was expanding interior enforcement operations in Vermont and regionally, including multiple interior vehicle checkpoints in Vermont and New Hampshire this year.
+Additionally, the ACLU has objected to Border Patrol boarding buses and interrogating passengers and has sued under the Freedom of Information Act to shed light on these and other interior enforcement operations by federal agents operating throughout northern New England.

 In 2018, the ACLU of New Hampshire successfully represented 16 individuals who were prosecuted in state court based on evidence obtained from a Border Patrol interior checkpoint on I-93.
 A New Hampshire court granted motions to suppress evidence on the grounds that its seizure was illegal under state law.

-The Vermont Supreme Court heard oral argument in this case on December 15, 2020, and we await the Court's ruling.
+The Vermont Supreme Court heard oral argument in this case on December 15, 2020.
 You can watch the argument here.